edgio-docs/edgio-docs/src/pages/guides/security.md

 ### What is the difference between flagging and blocking a rule or rule group? {/*what-is-the-difference-between-flagging-and-blocking-a-rule-or-rule-group*/}

 To flag a rule or rule group means to mark it if the rule would have been activated without actually denying the traffic.
 In contrast, when you block a rule or rule group, traffic is denied on affected routes.
-You can view both flagged and blocked data in your [Layer0 console](https://app.layer0.co/).
+You can view both flagged and blocked data in your [{{ PRODUCT }} console](https://app.layer0.co/).

 ### What are {{ PRODUCT_NAME }} Managed Rules and why should I apply this rule group? {/*what-are-layer0-managed-rules-and-why-should-i-apply-this-rule-group*/}

-Managed rules block specific known threats.
-Layer0 recommends this rule group for all WAF use cases.
+Managed rules block specific known threats. {{ PRODUCT }} recommends this rule group for all WAF use cases.

-Note: Layer0 recommends that all customers activate the _Bad Input - Log4J_ rule group.
+Note: {{ PRODUCT }} recommends that all customers activate the _Bad Input - Log4J_ rule group.

-### Is the Layer0 WAF a PCI-compliant solution? {/*is-the-layer0-waf-a-pci-compliant-solution*/}
+### Is the {{ PRODUCT }} WAF a PCI-compliant solution? {/*is-the-layer0-waf-a-pci-compliant-solution*/}

-Yes.
-Layer0 maintains PCI-DSS Level 1 compliance by undergoing annual audits from approved Visa and MasterCard auditors.
+Yes. {{ PRODUCT }} maintains PCI-DSS Level 1 compliance by undergoing annual audits from approved Visa and MasterCard auditors.

 ### What is the minimum level of encryption for {{ PRODUCT_NAME }}? {/*what-is-the-minimum-level-of-encryption-for-layer0*/}